scriptingstudio/msomtu/README.md

 * **Font backup**.
 You can backup your fonts to predefined and user defined destinations before deletion.
 * Copy or move fonts to the font libraries.
 * Flexible search filters.
-* Multilanguage help.
+* Multi-language help.
 Currently english and russian.
 Non-english help pages are in the separate module.
 You can extend help with your language by the template in the module.
 * New version checker.

 ## Notes